-The cryptographic protection of a system against attacks and malicious penetration depends on two dimensions: (1) The strength of the keys and the effectiveness of mechanisms and protocols associated with the keys; and (2) the protection of the keys through key management (secure key generation, storage, distribution, use and destruction).
+A system's cryptographic protection against attacks and malicious penetration is determined by two factors: (1) the strength of the keys and the effectiveness of mechanisms and protocols associated with the keys; and (2) the protection of the keys through key management (secure key generation, storage, distribution, use and destruction).

 Strong algorithms combined with poor key management are as likely to fail as poor algorithms embedded in a strong key management context.